juliamarcal/hackaton-week-epitech/README.md

-# Chatbot :D
+# Hackaton week at EPITECH - Chatbot

-we don't know what we're doing..

-group:
+## Project Overview
+Creating a chatbot for internal use for a company with company data.

+## Group:
+ - Júlia Bomfá
+ - Marianna Titova
-Arthur Sardella
+ - Arthur Sardella
-Camila Grandini
+ - Camila Grandini
-Julia Bomfa
-Marianne Titova